tri47/tri47.github.io/_posts/2020-03-05-scraping-a-instagram-profile.md

 ![screenshot](/assets/images/scrape2.png)

 Click on XHR, and copy the "Request URL".
-If you paste this to your browser, you will receive the raw respond from Instagram, you can explore the JSON structure here to identify where the data you want sit.
+If you paste this to your browser, you will receive the raw response from Instagram, you can explore the JSON structure here to identify where the data you want is stored.

 Let's inspect the query string.